- The minipill (also called the progestin-only pill) is a small tablet with the hormone progestin that you take daily to prevent pregnancy.

 - Stopping your ovaries from releasing eggs.
 When eggs aren’t released, you can’t get pregnant.

-- If you forget to take 1 minipill, take it as soon as you can.
-If you take the pill more than 3 hours late, use condoms as a backup for the next 2 days.
+- Nora-Be and Opill (norethindrone or norgestrel pills): If you take the pill more than 3 hours late, use condoms as a backup for the next 2 days.

-- If you forget to take 2 minipills, take 1 as soon as you can and take your next pill at the usual time.
-You should also use condoms for the next 2 days.
+- Slynd (drospirenone): If your pill is late by more than 24 hours, take 1 as soon as you can and take your next pill at the usual time.
+You should also use condoms for the next 7 days.

 - You may have more regular, lighter, shorter, and less painful periods.

-- The minipill may cause spotting.
+- The Progestin-only pill may cause spotting.

 - Some people may experience headache or nausea.